SnoozeTime/snoozetime.github.io/_posts/2018-11-14-ethereum-vm-2.markdown

 ## Fun with the stack
 According to Rust official documentation, the best way to model a stack is just to use a vector.
-Vec has `push` and `pop` operations so it fits well with our usecase.
+Vec has `push` and `pop` operations so it fits well with our use case.
 Unfortunately, the size of the stack items is 256 bits, which is not standard in Rust so I needed to use an external package (I don't really want to implement 256-bits arithmetic myself...).

-The bigint package looks pretty complete: https://docs.rs/bigint/4.2.0/bigint/uint/struct.U256.html We'll have to be careful with endianess here...
+The bigint package looks pretty complete: [BigInt documentation](https://docs.rs/bigint/4.2.0/bigint/uint/struct.U256.html) We'll have to be careful with endianess here...
 (Ah, can't avoid this problem forever)

 Starting from part 1 implementation, our VM will become: